EXPLAINER: How is officer’s duty relevant to Floyd case?

 Weren’t Derek Chauvin and other officers “duty bound to deal with the arrestee as they find them?”
 Cahill asked.

 Legal and criminal justice experts say Cahill was expressing a longstanding concept that police officers are required to protect not only themselves and the public, but the person they are arresting.
-That duty could be key at trial, especially as the defense asserts that Floyd’s swallowing of pills contributed to his death.
+That duty could be key at the trial that starts with opening statements Monday, especially as the defense asserts that Floyd’s swallowing of pills contributed to his death.

 WHAT IS AN OFFICER’S DUTY?